 7 Tips to Help Millennials Climb the Corporate Ladder

-Although job-hopping appears to be the new normal for millennials—91 percent of whom plan to stay at one employer for less than three years—one of the most efficient and secure ways to climb the corporate ladder is to do it within one's current company.
-Yes, this may sound like a strategy from an old-fashioned career book, but it can pay off.
-Big time.
+One of the most efficient and secure ways to climb the corporate ladder is to do it within one's current company.
+However, as reported by Forbes, 91% of millennials plan to stay at one employer for less than three years.
+The strategy may sound like an old-fashioned career approach, but it can still pay off big time.
 These seven tips show how to rise from within.

 Chances to rise and shine always abound, especially in startups.
 But when opportunity knocks, it doesn't do so for long.
 To get noticed and be ready to take advantage, you have to position yourself as someone who wants to grow within the company.
 Communicating your ambition to management will allow you to be considered when an opportunity comes up.